-This paper takes the reader through how the Höglund mechanism might be applied to phosphorous(P) and nitrogen(N), giving the reader enough detail to be able to compare the flexible fees approach with other mechanisms.
+This paper takes the reader through how the Höglund mechanism of flexible fees might be applied to phosphorous(P) and nitrogen(N), giving the reader enough detail to be able to compare the flexible fees approach with other mechanisms.

-A general description of the mechanism is available on our website, and in our White paper.
-It is useful to read these first to gain some background.
+A general description of the mechanism is available on our website www.tssef.se , and in our White Paper.1 It is useful to read these first to gain some background.